Pioneer Day: History

 The interior of the Salt Lake Tabernacle as decorated for the Deseret Sunday School Union's July 1875 Pioneer Day celebration.

-The earliest precursor to Pioneer Day celebrations in Utah occurred on July 24, 1849, when the Nauvoo Brass Band led a commemoration of the second anniversary of the Latter-day Saints entering the Salt Lake Valley.
+The first celebration of what is now known as Pioneer Day occurred on July 24, 1849, when the Nauvoo Brass Band led a commemoration of the second anniversary of the Latter-day Saints entering the Salt Lake Valley.
+This celebration also included a cannon firing, a procession, speeches, musical numbers, displaying a national flag, reading the Declaration of Independence, toasts, and a community meal.
+All of these elements were also typical of Independence Day celebrations of the nineteenth century.
+(The holiday was simply called the Twenty-Fourth of July until the 1870s, when it began to be known as Pioneer Day.)

 The celebration of Pioneer Day in 1857 was interrupted with news of the approach of Johnston's Army, heralding the beginning of the Utah War.
 Immediately following the occupation of the Utah Territory by federal troops, Pioneer Day was sparsely celebrated.
 Pioneer Day continually expanded into the surrounding areas as the Mormon Corridor spread throughout the Intermountain West.
 In 1880, Latter-day Saints commemorated the Golden Jubilee of the church's formal organization in 1830; tens of thousands of people in hundreds of communities participated in enthusiastic celebrations.

 In the years that followed, federal enforcement efforts of anti-polygamy laws (including the 1882 Edmunds Act) resulted in greatly subdued celebrations.
 The 1886 commemoration was particularly notable for its mourning theme, with the Salt Lake Tabernacle decorated in black instead of the usually colorful bunting, and the eulogizing of Latter-day Saints who were in hiding or imprisoned for polygamy offenses.
 By 1897, the celebration included not only the 50th anniversary of the initial arrival in the Salt Lake Valley, but also the end of the polygamy issue, the completion of the Salt Lake Temple, and statehood for Utah.

 The centennial in 1947 and the sesquicentennial in 1997 were especially large celebrations in Utah.
 One writer indicated that the 1947 celebrations seemed to incorporate the entire year, with July 24 only being an apex to the events.

 The holiday generates a great deal of road traffic; Utah Department of Public Safety statistics states Pioneer Day has the second highest holiday traffic fatality rate in Utah, with the earlier July 4 Independence Day having the highest rate.

 The holiday has received criticism for its lack of inclusiveness for non-Mormons.
 As a result, a small, growing contingent has started celebrating Pie and Beer Day instead of the traditional Pioneer Day.
 Pie and Beer day is a play on words: "pie and beer" sounds like "pioneer".
 Pie and Beer Day was created as a counter culture alternative.